-CSE 485, Undergraduate Seminar on Special Topics, 3 cr, 3 cl hrs

-Prerequisite: Senior standing, one semester of upper division courses in computer science, and consent of the instructor A research seminar for undergraduate students with a focus either on special topics in computer science or on the methodology and skills required for research in computer science.
+CSE 485, Undergraduate Seminar on Special Topics, 3 cr, 3 cl hrs courses in computer science, and consent of the instructor A research seminar for undergraduate students with a focus either on special topics in computer science or on the methodology and skills required for research in computer science.
 Use as technical electives is limited (see requirements above), but may be taken multiple times as a general elective.